RGB-WG/rgb.tech/README.md

+---
+description: >-
+  RGB is a scalable & confidential smart contracts system for Bitcoin & lightning network.
+layout: landing
+---

 # RGB smart contracts

 RGB is a scalable & confidential smart contracts system for Bitcoin & lightning network.
 It embraces concepts of private & mutual ownership and is a "post-blockchain", Turing-complete form of trustless distributed computing which does not require introduction of tokens.